On-Campus Evaluation of English Proficiency

 Step Three (7-9 minutes, graded):

-- Present a mini-lesson from your field, as if you were teaching UC Merced undergraduates in a basic or entry-level course (This mini-lesson does not have to relate to any courses you have been assigned for the upcoming semester.
-YOU choose the topic.)
+- Present a mini-lesson from your field to a small group of undergraduates, as if you were teaching UC Merced undergraduates in a basic or entry-level course (This mini-lesson does not have to relate to any courses you have been assigned for the upcoming semester.
+YOU get to choose the topic.)

 - Answer questions that would be typical of undergraduates in such a course